Deborah Smithey, CPM

 I rely on my hands and simple tools for most routine examinations, reserving the use of technology to assist only when necessary.
 I strive to balance modern technology with the ancient midwifery practices of my Native American ancestors.
-I serve families living south of Kansas City, west of the Lake of the Ozarks, north of Arkansas, and in eastern Kansas.
-I currently have offices in Springfield and Stockton, Missouri.

 2009 to present: certification from the North American Registry of Midwives (NARM) as a Certified Professional Midwife (CPM).